ProfileCreator/ProfileCreator/README.md

 - Xcode 14 or higher
 - macOS 12.0 or higher

-In addition to those pieces of software you will also need to clone [ProfilePayloads](https://github.com/ProfileCreator/ProfilePayloads) alongside the ProfileCreator repository (The repositories must be adjacent to each other).

 ## Compiling
 In order to compile ProfileCreator, please navigate to where the Xcode Project file is located and run the following command